kean/articles/2020-11-29-formatted-strings.markdown

 uuid: 3fc81326-49ae-4daf-894f-1a3d49f457c0
 ---

-How do you localizale a text label that has rich formatting?
+How do you localize a text label that has rich formatting?

 <img alt="Formatting Example" width="400px" src="/images/posts/formatting/formatting.png">

-Unfortunately, there are not a lot of built-in options in the Apple SDKs, so people often end up using sub-optimal appoaches.
+Unfortunately, there are not a lot of built-in options in the Apple SDKs, so people often end up using sub-optimal approaches.

 {% include ad-hor.html %}